Himolde-IBE110/Labs/Security/README.md

 Supplement to Computer Networking: A Top-Down Approach, 7th ed., J.F.
 Kurose and K.W.
 Ross © 2005-2016, J.F Kurose and K.W.
 Ross, All Rights Reserved

 In this lab, we’ll investigate the Secure Sockets Layer (SSL) protocol, focusing on the SSL records sent over a TCP connection.
 We’ll do so by analyzing a trace of the SSL records sent between your host and an e-commerce server.
 We’ll investigate the various SSL record types as well as the fields in the SSL messages.
-You may want to review Section 8.6 in the text .
+You may want to review Section 8.6 in the text (available [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=8&cad=rja&uact=8&ved=2ahUKEwjfipPQgs7lAhWFxcQBHVbZD6QQFjAHegQICBAC&url=http%3A%2F%2Fce.sharif.edu%2Fcourses%2F94-95%2F2%2Fce443-3%2Fresources%2Froot%2FBook%2Ffqo47.Computer.Networking.A.TopDown.Approach.6th.Edition.pdf&usg=AOvVaw1_FFqF_DWRt9aDVZ_C8AT-)).

 ![Capturing packets in an SSL Session](./SSLSession.png)
 1. Capturing packets in an SSL session